 A short distance away is Mernie Buchanan’s Studio & Gallery, located at 117 East D Street, where you can check out her latest series featuring canine models.
 People may remember her past work including “Faux Louvre” and “The Money Series.”

 Continue to Gallery 621 (309 First Street), which is presenting works by Lee Wilder Snider, September’s featured artist.
 Also, Daniel Hunter will host an informal discussion on his tile works.
 You can enter to win one of Daniel’s original “Tile” creations.
 The drawing will be at 6 p.m. (must be present to win).

 Gallery 621 includes pieces from several prominent artists who work in a variety of mediums, including sculpture, painting, printmaking, and photography.

 And next door, the Benicia Plein Air Gallery will host artist Marshall Lockman and his latest collection called “California Color.”
 Bask in the beauty of the great outdoors as Marshall brings his subjects to life on canvas.
 Learn the challenges of using acrylics verses watercolor, and discover how his unique perspective shines through his art.

 In the courtyard between the Plein Air Gallery and Gallery 621, you may want to take a minute to enjoy jazz guitarist Matt Silva.
-And performing a few blocks north, outside Lindsay Art Glass, will be jazz guitarist Steve DellaMaggoria.

 Before you break for dinner at one of the many delicious eateries downtown, check out Once Upon a Canvas, located in Suite J of the Tannery Building at 129 First Street.
 Artists Sharon Campbell and Pam McMillin will introduce their new styles including three-layered paint and light wall.
 More than just a gallery, locals and artists alike gather at Once Upon a Canvas to create, display, and just plain enjoy art.